Gainesville Dog Bite Lawyer

 Can I Recover Damages if I Provoked the Dog?

-Florida is a pure comparative negligence state.
-That means you don’t lose your right to compensation if you were partly to blame.
+Florida is a modified comparative negligence state that has a 51% recovery bar.
+That means you don’t lose your right to compensation if you were partly to blame, so long as you weren’t mostly to blame.
 Your compensation award will be reduced by the percentage of fault assigned to you.
-In other words, to the extent your own actions caused the accident.
+In other words, to the extent that your own actions caused the accident.

 This rule is also reflected in the dog bite law.
 The dog owner’s responsibility for damages is reduced to the extent that you’re also found partly to blame for the dog bite accident.